GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 ---

 {% Aside %}
-  This API as part of the [capabilities project](https://developers.google.com/web/updates/capabilities).
+  This API is part of the [capabilities project](https://developers.google.com/web/updates/capabilities).
 {% endAside %}

 ## What is the getInstalledRelatedApps() API? {: #what }